What is project management?

 Before we provide a breakdown of all five of these phases for you, here's a little tip.
-If you're tasked with writing a project management document like a project charter or project plan, think about your project in relation to the above phases.
+If you're tasked with writing a project management document like a project charter, a project plan or even a product requirements document think about your project in relation to the above phases.
 They'll provide a great starting point for your document draft and help you get organized.

 Stage 1: Conception & Initiation

 The conception and initiation phase of a project is essentially when everything gets started.
 You, your client, and/or other key stakeholders will come up with an idea, play around with that idea, undertake research and due diligence, and ultimately decide whether your project idea is worth bringing to life or not.

 Of course, conception and initiation are two different things.
 Speaking concretely, the conception phase normally consists of:

 - Thinking of and/or identifying the project concept